Changing Ownership on a BHS Passport

 If you do not have a signature for the current registered owner you will also need to complete a disclaimer form.

-What happens if the person I brought the horse from isn’t the registered owner?
+What happens if the person I bought the horse from isn’t the registered owner?

 The BHS advises that before purchasing a horse, potential buyers check the horse’s passport to make sure that it contains the seller’s details as the registered owner.